Hydrocodone Addiction Treatment

 Buprenorphine was approved for the treatment of opioid dependence by the Food and Drug Administration in 2002.
 There are a number of buprenorphine drugs that are used for treating dependence, including Subutex, Suboxone, Zubsolv, Sublocade, and several generic brands.
 These medications range in method of administration and some contain the ingredient naloxone, which is used to reverse the effects of opioids.
 Buprenorphine is most typically found in a tablet that dissolves under the tongue.
 In most cases buprenorphrine is taken between 3 and 7 times a week.
 It is useful for detox and long-term treatment.

 This medication is pure buprenorphine and its main purpose is to ease withdrawal symptoms.
 It is also approved to relieve mild to moderate pain in patient’s who are non-opioid dependent or tolerant.
 It does this by interacting with the same receptors in the brain affected by hydrocodone, producing similar effects.

 This is a combination of buprenorphine and naloxone, is also used to treat withdrawal symptoms.
 The addition of naloxone helps block the effects of hydrocodone.
 Naloxone is commonly used to reverse the effects of an opioid overdose.

 Naltrexone for Cravings

 Naltrexone is an opioid-blocking medication used for the maintenance of addiction recovery.
 It has been used for treating addictions to opioids and alcohol.
-This medication is generally part of outpatient recovery.
+This medication is generally part of inpatient treatment after detox is completed and in outpatient recovery.